jamal-allicock/Password-Bank/README.md

 In this case, the user would enter "NEW" to create a new account, "L" to login, etc...

-The password entered must contain
+Any password entered must contain
 - 8 characters
 - At least 1 Uppercase letter
 - At least 1 lower case letter